Scaling regimes for unsteady diffusion across particle-stabilized fluid interfaces

-However, the effect of interfacial particles on mass transfer remains ambiguous, with conflicting observations in the literature.
+Despite their apparent simplicity, the effect of interfacial particles on mass transfer remains ambiguous, with conflicting observations in the literature.
 At first glance, the reduced interfacial contact area should limit the net transport rate of solutes or solvents compared to uncoated droplets.
 Indeed, various experiments in both binary and ternary systems report that transport decreases as coverage increases \citep{sacca2008composition,dan2012transport,yong2016nanoparticle}.
 These findings contrast sharply with other studies showing no significant reduction in transport rate, even for densely covered interfaces \citep{thompson2010covalently,schroder2019can,prakash2025evaporation}.
-A notable delay in solute release from colloidosome microcapsules \citep{dinsmore2002colloidosomes} is only observed after processing the layer to reduce pore sizes beyond the resolution of scanning electron microscopy \citep{yow2009release, thompson2010covalently}.
+A notable delay in solute release from colloidosome microcapsules \citep{dinsmore2002colloidosomes} is only observed after processing the layer to increase the surface coverage beyond the close-packing limit of spheres, often reducing pore sizes beyond the resolution of electron microscopy \citep{yow2009release, thompson2010covalently}.
 Our group previously measured the spatio-temporal evolution of solute concentration around Pickering droplets, confirming that the concentration field is only affected near the particle layer, while the far-field evolution remains similar to that of a bare interface \cite{liu2024diffusion}.
 Similar trends have been observed in porous media, where reduced porosity or effective diffusivity does not necessarily lead to a proportional decrease in mass transfer \citep{suzuki1968mechanism,shahraeeni2012coupling}.

 The effect of particle layers on diffusion is typically interpreted using the seminal framework of \citet{berg1993random}, which describes steady-state diffusion across porous membranes via an effective interfacial resistance.
 This model predicts that diffusion is barely hindered for experimentally relevant pore sizes, and significant resistance requires extremely narrow pores.
 However, the framework assumes constant concentration profiles in equilibrium with infinite reservoirs, which is rarely met in practice.
 Most experiments involve transient diffusion from finite droplets with dynamically evolving concentrations \citep{thompson2010covalently,yow2009release,sacca2008composition,dan2012transport,yong2016nanoparticle,schroder2019can,prakash2025evaporation}, which consequently alter the interfacial fluxes \citep{liu2024diffusion}.
 In such systems, especially with densely covered interfaces, diffusion can be so strongly impeded that steady state is never reached within the experimental time frame.
 A transient model is therefore essential for capturing non-equilibrium behavior and quantifying the associated transport regimes.